stratastor/rodent/README.md

 ## Development

-**‼️ Care to try these only in staging environments as `sudo` priviliges are required for ZFS calls.**
+**‼️ Care to try these only in staging environments as `sudo` privileges are required for ZFS calls.**

 ### Installation